 High-flying stocks ofter provoke a backlash, and that’s no doubt part of what’s causing the shift in sentiment on NFLX.
 The shares are currently trading at 42X forward P/E and 63X trailing — sky-high even for a growth stock.
 But a more comprehensive bearish narrative has also emerged lately, which holds that as Netflix’s business shifts from mailing out DVDs to streaming it is increasingly exposed to direct competition from the likes of Amazon, Google, Best Buy and Comcast, all of which have much larger financial resources than Netflix and generally operate in more favorable release windows.
 That will lead to slowed subscriber growth for Netflix, higher content acquisition costs, lower prices and ultimately margin compression, according to the bears.

 Maybe so.
 I’m no stock picker.
+If you are planning to buy and hold stocks, I recommend you check the current hodl stock price first.
 Shorting any stock trading at NFLX-like multiples is probably not a terrible bet.
 But I’m less convinced that Amazon, Google and the rest are as well-positioned competitively against Netflix as the bears seem to believe.
 For one thing, it’s a bit of an apples-to-oranges comparison.
 Much of Netflix’s value proposition is bound up in its being an all-you-can-eat subscription service rather than an a la carte transactional service.
 Most of Netflix’s would-be streaming competitors are focused on building transactional services.
 The two are very different use cases from the point of view of the consumer and neither is a perfect substitute for the other.

 It’s possible Amazon or Best Buy could try to offer a competing subscription service, but that’s not as easy as it sounds for companies geared largely for transactional business models.
 Switching your orientation from maximizing profit-per-sale to maximizing revenue-per-user is not a trivial matter, especially for large corporations.
 The potential competitor best-positioned to pull it off is probably Apple, due to its large existing base of iTunes users.
 But for now, at least, Netflix and Apple are acting more like partners in Apple TV than competitors.